This website uses cookies

 JitBit

-Fixing them is easy with a plugin WP Migrate DB.
-Go to PluginsAdd new and install this plugin.
-Once installed, go to plugin settings and click on the first tab which says Migrate.
+• Once installed, go to plugin settings and click on the first tab that says Migrate.

 Migrate DB

-Paste the old URLs inside Find columns and new URLs with HTTPS in Replace columns.
+• Paste the old URLs inside the Find columns and new URLs with HTTPS in Replace columns.
 Hit Find & Replace button to start the process.

-It is also important to redirect your visitors automatically from HTTP to HTTPS addresses.
-This is also needed in case your site is using backlinks from other sites which still uses HTTP and are not updated by their website owners.
+It is important to redirect your visitors automatically from HTTP to HTTPS addresses.
+This is also needed in case your site uses backlinks from other sites that still use HTTP and are not updated by their website owners.

 To do so, you have to make a few adjustments to your WordPress .htaccess file.

-Note: Altering .htaccess file is a risk and if things go wrong, it can damage your WordPress site.
+Note: Altering the .htaccess file is a risk, and if things go wrong, it can damage your WordPress site.
 It is recommended to take a backup of your .htaccess file before making any changes.

 RewriteEngine On